*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Which Toyota Models Had an Oil Consumption Problem?

-Now that we’ve responded to the most commonly asked question, “Do Toyotas burn oil?”, you will probably want to know which models and years faced this issue.
+Now that we’ve responded to the most commonly asked question, “Do Toyotas burn oil?”, you will probably want to know which models and years had the worst problems with burning oil.

 Here you go!